Competitor Guide

 Pricing

 Plans start at around $39 per seat per month on the Essential tier.
 Fin AI bot is billed additionally per successful resolution.
+View Intercom pricing.

-3. Zendesk Suite - Best for enterprise CX operations
+3. Zendesk Suite - Best for Enterprise CX Operations

-Teams choose Zendesk over Tidio when they need configurability, SLA depth, and an ecosystem that goes far beyond what an SMB-focused chat platform can deliver.
+It is built for mid-market and enterprise teams running complex, multi-region support operations where configurability and compliance are non-negotiable.
+Teams choose Zendesk over Tidio when they need enterprise routing depth, SLA management, and an ecosystem that goes well beyond what an SMB-focused chat platform can deliver.

 Key features